veromary/repleatur/_posts/2015-06-29-our-lady-mt-carmel.md

 title: Our Lady of Mt Carmel
 ---

-A homeschool group is having a Sung Mass for the feast of Our Lady of Mt Carmel on Thursday 16th June and here is the music:
+A homeschool group is having a Sung Mass for the feast of Our Lady of Mt Carmel on Thursday 16th July and here is the music:

 Choir booklet: [olmc.pdf]({{ site.url }}/pdf/olmc.pdf)